MSudany/word_statistics/README.md

         - **#is:** "is" count per file.
         - **#are:** "are" count per file.
         - **#you:** "you" count per file.
-        - **Longest:** Longest word per directories.
+        - **Longest:** Longest word per each directory.
-        - **Shortest:** Shortest word per directories.
+        - **Shortest:** Shortest word per each directory.
 - Identify the longest overall word.
 - Identify the shortest overall word.
 - Each thread should send updates to GUI:
     - Send the computed statistics (word count, is count, are count, you count, longest word, shortest word) back to the main GUI thread to update the display.
-    - Send (Longest Overall Word, Shortest Overall Word) with those labels back to the main GUI thread to update the displayز
+    - Send (Longest Overall Word, Shortest Overall Word) with those labels back to the main GUI thread to update the display.

 ## Project Structure<a name="project-structure"></a>